My Youth Romantic Comedy Is Wrong, as I Expected: Others

-Rumi is a lonely primary school student who is openly despised by her peers.
+A lonely primary school student who is openly despised by her peers.
 Hayato at first tried to resolve the situation through talking to her in front of her classmates, which instead attracted more hateful attention to her.
 Hachiman and company decided that the only way out is to destroy the trust between her peers, through having Hayato and Kakeru acting as bullies threatening Rumi's group-mates during treasure hunt.
 However, Rumi was able to use her camera's flash as a distraction, allowing the group to escape.